FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 To include new classes in an import module:

 1. Reference an external ontology class in the edit ontology.
 In Protege: "add new entity" and paste in the PURL, then add a relationship to the new term from an FBcv term.
 2. Run: `sh run.sh make all_imports` to regenerate imports.

+To add a new import module:

+1. Add the short form of the ontology you wish to import to the list of imports in [fbcv-odk.yaml](fbcv-odk.yaml).
+2. Run: `sh run.sh make update_repo`
+3. Add lines to [catalog-v001.xml](catalog-v001.xml) and add a new Import statement to the editors' file for the newly-imported ontology.
+4. Add a class from the ontology you wish to import as above.

 ## Design Patterns